Creating Opportunities for All Students

 - Multiple modes of student expression – GSN’s students complete organizer-based and media-based assignments and have access to support tools.

 - Multiple ways to engage students – Our courses include discussions, online activities, games, and brainstorming.

 In addition to UDL, all GSN courses include a variety of tools and features to help students at all levels customize the learning experience to their own needs.

-Audio assistance.
-Students have the option to listen along as they read.
+- Audio assistance – Students have the option to listen along as they read.
 This is highly beneficial to struggling readers and students with attention deficits.
-Research indicates that below-proficiency readers can read at proficiency when text is accompanied by audio.

-Study assistance.
-Printable Study Sheets guide students through the content.
-These include graphic organizers, note-taking guides, and practice questions to aid students as they learn new material and review for tests.
+- Study assistance.
+Printable Study Sheets guide students through course content.
+Study sheets include graphic organizers, note-taking guides, and practice questions to aid students as they learn new material and review for tests.